adprm/ci3-crud/readme.rst

 ###################
 Codeigniter CRUD
 ###################
-Create, read, update, delete with Codeigniter.
+Create, read, update, delete with Codeigniter and with MySQL DBMS

 *******************
 How to use